mnk343/Vehicle-Recommendation-System/README.md

 We are planning to present a workable model by Thursday-Friday.
 Mayank has taken the responsibility to integrate all the forms into one.

+### Day 4 : 6th February

+All the members except Mantri Naidu were present today.